rlopzc/elm-webpack-starter/README.md

 ### Notes
 * This webpack template was heavily inspired in the Elm Community [elm-webpack-starter](https://github.com/elm-community/elm-webpack-starter).
 * The webpack build-utils and preset pattern was taken from the FrontendMasters course [Webpack fundamentals](https://frontendmasters.com/courses/webpack-fundamentals/)
-* If jQuery not needed, delete Popper.js and jQuery from webpack.config.js
+* If Bootstrap JS not needed, delete it from `src/assets/presets/vendor.js`